Guide to Self-catering Country Cottage Holidays in England

 A stay in a country cottage or a self-catering lodge in England assures holidaymakers of a comfortable place to sleep, relax and enjoy whilst exploring their English holiday destination.
 People can rent for a few days short break, for a weekend or for complete weeks.
 It all depends on how much sightseeing you plan to do.

+Searching for a cottage break in East Anglia?
 People who know about East Anglia, its pretty rural landscapes, medieval villages and interesting market towns and customs, love to book cottage breaks there.

 East Anglia has a charm all of its own that is matched only by the Cotswolds.
 In addition to all those historic villages which are full of half-timbered, thatched and colour washed or pargeted houses, East Anglia offers a stunning coastline punctuated by seaside towns, fabulous sandy beaches and colourful boat yards.
 The waterways of the Norfolk Broads are a popular holiday destination for boating and angling holidays.